 not be considered as tax opinion or advice.
 In addition to the 1098-T form, you will

 also need your student account history found under "Student Account Details" in banweb, and personal records such as bank statements, to assist you in completing IRS Form

 For information pertaining to educational tax credits please refer to IRS Publication 970 and to IRS form 8863.

 Important note: Many tax preparers and software incorrectly use this document as an income reporting document (like a W-2).
 It is NOT a plug and play form.
 It is up to the taxpayer to decide, based on their circumstances, whether or not they are credit eligible or not.
 Michigan Technological University is unable to provide you with tax advice.
 If you have tax related questions, you should seek professional assistance from an informed tax preparer.

 Listed below is a description of what is included in each box of the 1098-T form.

 The total amount of payments received from all sources including scholarships and grants (except for those designated for room and board) up to the amount billed for qualified expenses (tuition, course related fees, student activity fees and experience tech fees) less refunds, that were billed in 2021 and 2022, less payments reported on the 2021 1098T.
 All payments made, whether they be for housing or other fees, are included in this amount.

-You may want to print out your "Student Account Details" found in MyMichiganTech/Banweb under "Payments/Confirm Enrollment" to see the timing of when payments and charges were applied.
+It is helpful if you refer to the "Student Account Details" link found in MyMichiganTech/Banweb under "Payments/Confirm Enrollment" to see the timing of when payments and charges were applied.